ibm-cloud-docs/sell/software-catalog-details.md

   --header 'Content-Type: application/json' \
   --data '{
   "highlights": [{
-  "description": "This is the best feature of my product", "title": "Best feature"
+  "description": "This is the main feature of my product.", "title": "Best feature"
 }],
 }'